The-Politico/generator-politico-interactives/docs/source/building.rst

 Spreadsheet keys are prefixed with :code:`DATA`, and meta keys are prefixed with :code:`META`.
 For more, take a look at :code:`server/context.js`.

+Includes
+''''''''

+When using a template include, you should prefix the include filename with an underscore.
+So :code:`graphic.html` should actually be :code:`_graphic.html`.

 Markdown
 ''''''''